Our Counsellors & Team

 As an integrative therapist, she sees her role as helping her client as they explore their issues and concerns in a supportive, safe and caring environment.
 She believes that clients hold their own answers and the role of the therapist is to facilitate an understanding of this to allow change and healing to happen.

-Christine is a qualified psychotherapist and has been part of the Aspen team since 2019. holding a BA Hons degree in counselling and psychotherapy from ICHAS ( Irish college of humanities & applied science) and is currently working towards accreditation with APCP..
+Christine is a qualified psychotherapist and has been part of the Aspen team since 2019. holding a BA Hons degree in counselling and psychotherapy from ICHAS ( Irish college of humanities & applied science) and is an accredited therapist with APCP.
 Christine's aim is to build a warm and safe therapeutic space where the client feels valued and heard.
 The style of therapy provided is that of an humanistic/integrative approach which allows to utilize a multitude of approaches depending on the clients presenting concern.
 Christine has experience working with an array of presenting issues such as grief & loss, anxiety, self-esteem issues, depression and trauma.

 Hi, I'm Penny.
 I have a BSc (Hons) in Counselling & Psychotherapy, am fully accredited with the IACP, and I'm currently completing a Masters programme in Child & Adolescent Psychotherapy.

 I specialise in individual counselling with adult, child and adolescent clients struggling with anxiety, depression, identity and self-worth issues, often with a tendency to put themselves second in their relationships with others – and themselves.

 I use a range of tools, from CBT, attachment and psychodynamic therapy, to art and polyvagal-informed therapy, depending on the needs of the client.
 Working from a person-centred ethos, I seek to create a safe, confidential and emotionally nurturing environment in which you can process the emotions, behaviours and thoughts that have kept you stuck – and learn to flourish.